-Service Statements Key Performance Indicators Target Progress at 30 June 2009 Progressively implement initiatives adopted by Council as part of the Environmental 1.1 Operation of 21 gross pollutant traps (GPT's).
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 Progressively implement initiatives adopted by Council as part of the Environmental Operation of 21 gross pollutant traps (GPT's).
 Affected GPT's cleaned and maintained and in operation.
 On target Stormwater Levy Program.
 Affected GPT's inspected for pollutants post rain events.
 Ongoing and on target Update results Quarterly on web page.
-Ongoing and on target

-Service Statements Key Performance Indicators Target Progress at 30 June 2009 To manage all passive open space under Council's care and control.
-1.1 Open space is maintained for passive recreational purposes.
-According to the level of usage, lawns kept below 150mm.
+Ongoing and on target s Service Statements Key Performance Indicators Target Progress at 30 June 2009 1 .
+To manage all passive open space under Council's care and control.
+1.1 According to the level of usage, lawns kept below 150mm.
 Lawns maintained to appropriate levels 90% of the time.
 Due to the good rains during the summer period there were times where the grass has exceeded its height but these were rectified as soon as possible.
 All toilets/facilities cleaned and bins emptied weekly (as per works schedule).
 Completed as per work schedule.
+2 .
 To manage all bushland under Council's care and control.
-2.1 Maintain and restore Bushland areas.
-Match funds for at least four bush regeneration projects.
+2.1 Match funds for at least four bush regeneration projects.
 7 grants were applied for in this quarter to the value of \$340,000.
+3 .
 To manage all cemeteries under Council's care and control.
 3.1 Richmond Cemetery to be managed in an effective manner.
 Lawns maintained below 150mm.
 Lawns maintained to appropriate levels.
+2 .
 Contributions to outside bodies for action recreation.
 4.1 External recreational providers (377 Committee's) are supported.
 Funds allocated quarterly.
 Funds have been allocated as requested